Sports Betting · Investigation & Early Lawsuits HOT

 The DraftKings lawsuit investigation is examining whether DraftKings Sportsbook failed to protect users from gambling addiction and sports betting addiction linked to its mobile app.
-Families and individuals who suffered serious financial losses or compulsive betting behavior may be eligible for a free case review in 2026.
+These are unproven allegations; DraftKings disputes them and has not been found liable.

 • The City of Baltimore has filed suit against DraftKings alleging misleading marketing and addictive in-app design.